jonatas/ideia.me/_posts/2024-05-27-grepping-sql-code-like-a-boss.md

     $ gem install ffast

+You can just use exactly the same syntax for building node patterns both on sql and Ruby.
+The trees are different but follow the same structure, so it's a matter of learning the new node types and you're ready to go.

-# The Value of Trying
+## The Value of Trying

+I really believe in the value of trying.
+I'm a researcher, trying new things.
+I'm always scratching my own itch.

-### Experimenting = growth
+> Experimenting = growth

 > Growth only happens when you learn from your experiments.

-I built a tool to grep Ruby & SQL code like a boss.
+I built a tool named fast to grep Ruby & SQL code like a boss.

 * My journey with "compilers", ASTs, and code analysis
 * My journey with SQL
 * Advanced search and refactoring

-# The Power of Regex
+## The Power of Regex

 > Regular expressions are a powerful tool for searching and manipulating text.
 > They are widely used in text editors, programming languages, and other tools.